atticus-sullivan/bundestagswahl_sitzrechner/README.md

 You don't need to write code and open pull requests in order to contribute.
 You found a bug?
 Nice, just drop me a message (preferably via a github issue).
 You have an idea how to extend the tool?
 Great, same thing just drop me a message.

+## References
+> [!NOTE]
+> I keep references to the origin of the external files I include to ease the
+> whole setting things up part in a file with the same filename buf the
+> extension replaced with `.url` (the file is a simple text file though)